CHAPTER 15 – LAMP

 And he put out his lamp.
 Then he wiped his forehead.

 “It’s a terrible job I have.
 It used to be reasonable in the past.
 The planet used to turn much slower.
 I put the lamp out in the morning and in the evening I lit it again.
-I had the rest of the day for myself, and the rest of the night to sleeping.”
+I had the rest of the day for myself, and the rest of the night for sleeping.”

 “And since that time the order has changed?”